John Frusciante: 2019–present: third tenure with the Chili Peppers

 In 2020, Frusciante released the EPs Look Down, See Us and She Smiles Because She Presses the Button under his electronic alias Trickfinger and the instrumental electronic album Maya under his real name.
 He said he had become less interested in singing and writing lyrics, and that he enjoyed "the back and forth with machines and the computer".
 Frusciante and Flea contributed a cover of "Not Great Men" to a 2021 tribute album to Gang of Four, The Problem of Leisure: A Celebration of Andy Gill and Gang of Four.
 Frusciante released two versions—one mastered for vinyl and the other for CD and other streaming services—of an ambient solo record, I and II, on February 3, 2023, stating, "after a year and a half of writing and recording rock music, I needed to clear my head".

+As of February 2026, the Chili Peppers are currently in the writing process for their fourteenth studio album.
+"We've been writing music together, recording at John Frusciante's house, and the music feels great.
+Ultimately, once we start playing, it's about… just catching a magic groove and doing it good" Flea said.

+On May 19, 2026, Frusciante announced through bandcamp that he will release In a Box, a twenty-five song, four album box set that will be released on July 10, 2026 on the Acid Test label under his alias Trickfinger.
+The box set will celebrate the tenth anniversary of Trickfinger and Trickfinger II which will both be reissued on green and red vinyl along with two new albums titled High Low and Rotation.
+Six of the eight songs on High Low were previously released in 2015 as a internet album known as Renoise Tracks 2009-2011.